-The total operating room unadjusted inventory is approximately 71.8 percent IP and shared operating rooms.
+• The total operating room unadjusted inventory is approximately 71.8 percent IP and shared operating rooms.
 The adjusted total operating room inventory is approximately 76 percent.
-As explained previously these ORs are inefficient and more costly to operate than ambulatory operating rooms.
-In western North Carolina, patients and surgeons lack access to efficient and cost effective ambulatory surgical operating rooms.
+As explained previously these ORs are inefficient and

 - The requested additional demonstration project will add ambulatory surgical capacity that promotes more cost effective service, lower charges and lower costs as compared to the majority of the operating rooms in the inventory. - Additionally, in the 2010 NCSMFP the SHCC approved demonstration projects in service areas which currently have, and are projected to have, an excess of ORs.
-SHCC's plan projects the following 2017 OR oversupply in service areas approved for the demonstration projects.
+SHCC's plan projects the following 2018 OR oversupply in service areas approved for the demonstration projects.
 See Table 1.

-2014 2015 Charlotte Area (Mecklenburg, Cabarrus, Union) (21.6) (24.3) \triangleright Triad Area (Guilford, Forsyth) (28.9) (32.2) \triangleright Triangle Area (Wake, Durham, Orange) (16.9) (23.6)
+2014 2015 2016 Plan Plan Plan \triangleright Charlotte Area (Mecklenburg, Cabarrus, Union) +21.6 +32.7 +29.7 \triangleright Triad Area (Guilford, Forsyth) +28.9 +321 +33.8 \triangleright Triangle Area (Wake, Durham, Orange) +16.9 +23.6 +24.9